pydio/pydio-doc-howto/cells_prometheus_grafana.md

 Cells code is instrumented using Gauge, Counters, etc...
 We use an interface for various metrics systems (uber-go/tally), using a Noop implementation by default.
 In Cells-Enterprise, the start flag `--enable_metrics` will register a Prometheus compatible collector instead of the Noop implementation, and achieve two things:

-- Expose metrics as http on a random port under the /metrics endpoint on *each cells process* (only one per process, not per service)
+- Expose metrics as http on a random port under the /metrics endpoint on *each Cells process* (only one per process, not per service)
 - Via Cells registry, gather info about these exposed endpoints (for all processes), to list all these endpoints as Prometheus compatible targets.
 - Dynamically update a JSON file under $HOME/.config/pydio/cells/services/pydio.grpc.metrics/prom_clients.json to be monitored by prometheus (see below).

-In a distributed mode, you will have to run Prometheus on the same node where pydio.gateway.metrics is running.
+In a distributed mode, you must run Prometheus on the same node where pydio.gateway.metrics is running.

 ### Installing Prometheus and Grafana